bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 I reviewed it also last year, and I think the code is not that complicated in the end.
 But unfortunately, it didn't get much traction.
 I think there wasn't much activity for the last few months at least, so it would be nice to revive that.
-And I had the idea to maybe give a Review club session for that to attract more people to take a look at it.
+And I had the idea to maybe give a review club session for that to attract more people to take a look at it.

 Mike Schmidt: 00:39:20

-That would be Code is in I mean is it in it just needs to be reviewed and after doesn't need significant amount of The code is basically fine I didn't see any huge problems or blockers.
+That would be code is in I mean is it in it just needs to be reviewed and after doesn't need significant amount of...

 Sebastian Falbesoner: 00:39:38

+The code is basically fine I didn't see any huge problems or blockers.
 I was basically already giving an egg and there was only some nits left, which are also fine if they're not addressed.
 So, but of course it would be definitely good to have more eyes on it.